sdassow/markdown-webgen/README.md

  * -destdir dir - Destination directory to write all resulting files to, defaults to the same directory as the source file

- * -assetdir - Directory with additional files to copy to the destination directory, unset by default.
+ * -assetdir - Directory with additional files to copy to the destination directory, unset by default

+ * -tmplfile - Template file to use, defaults to `template.html`

  * -quiet - Avoid printing detailed output